 The TEAS exam is a proprietary exam offered by the ATI Testing company.
 They have developed their own study resources for students to review.
 You can find them on their TEAS homepage.
 If you have taken the ATI TEAS test before, you can create a My Results.
 Within the My Results area of your account, next to your score report, you can create a Focused Review.
 A Focused Review is an online review tool that aligns question topics missed and the relevant study materials for your review.

-If your program requires that you take the TEAS, visit the Medical Education Campus Testing website.
-There you will complete a form via the link “Paying for the TEAS Test.”
-The testing center staff will respond with the access code required to register for the test at the MEC Testing Center.
+If your program requires that you take the TEAS, visit the Medical Education Campus Application website.
+Click on “Health Sciences & Nursing TEAS Information” to learn about paying for and taking the ATI TEAS.
+This includes the form link to receive an access code required to register for the test at the MEC Testing Center.

 You will only be able to register for the ATI TEAS at NOVA with this link.
 Your request for an access code needs to be submitted 24 to 48 hours before when you plan on taking the exam.